 These ‘bullying’ behaviors can fester and work to tear your organisation apart from the inside.
 Project Leader at the university Eva Torkelson says there is still hope, though.
 “When people become aware of the actual consequences of their rudeness, it is often an eye-opener.”

-HSG offers a range of team-building activities as well as workshops to shift the way your employees deal with each other.
+HSG offers a range of team-building activities as well as organisational cultural change to shift the way your employees deal with each other.
 Build your company up from within by ensuring that every employee is treated with respect and dishes out the same respect in return.